MA in Theatre with concentration in Drama Therapy

 Kansas State University is one of the few master level theatre programs in the U.S. which offers a concentration in drama therapy.
 It is offered through the School of Music, Theatre, and Dance graduate program.
 One of the strengths of the program is its strong theatre base and opportunities for creating drama-in-education, theatre-in-education, or issue-based community projects.
 Service learning and internships are incorporated into courses to provide students with direct client contact experiences.

-The KSU MA program fulfills all of the requirements of the North American Drama Therapy Association’s requirements of training and education toward registry, the national credential for drama therapy in the U.S. (Registry is also contingent upon 1,500 work hours after graduation, three letters of recommendation from supervisors, and a series of written essays.)
+The KSU MA program is approved by the North American Drama Therapy Association.
+The program provides the requirements of training and education toward registry, the national credential for drama therapy in the U.S. (Registry is also contingent upon 1,500 work hours after graduation, three letters of recommendation from supervisors, and a series of written essays.)

 53 semester credits are required, including a minimum of 8 courses (24 credits) in drama therapy, 1 course in electronic research methods (1 credit), 7 credits in drama therapy practicum/internship and supervision, and 6 electives (18 credits) in Research Methods, Developmental Psychology, Abnormal Psychology, Group Dynamics, Theories of Personality, and Multicultural Counseling from the departments of psychological sciences, counseling and student development, educational leadership, family studies and human services, marriage and family therapy or anthropology.